 - Psychological evaluation to assess and treat any underlying issues, such as depression or anxiety, and determine whether you fully understand the risks of a liver transplant

 - Meetings with social workers who assess your support network to determine whether you have friends or family to help care for you after transplant

-- Addiction counseling to help people with alcohol, drug or tobacco addictions to quit
+- Addiction counseling to help people who are struggling with how to quit alcohol, drug or tobacco

 Once these tests and consultations are completed, the transplant center's selection committee meets to discuss your situation.
-It determines whether a liver transplant is the best treatment for you and whether you're healthy enough to undergo a transplant.
+The committee determines whether a liver transplant is the best treatment for you and whether you're healthy enough to undergo a transplant.

 If the answer to both questions is yes, then you're placed on the liver transplant waiting list.

 Doctors will use the results of your liver function tests and other factors to assess the severity of your illness, how urgently you need a transplant and your place on the liver transplant waiting list.

 Your transplant waiting list priority is determined by two scoring systems called Model for End-Stage Liver Disease (MELD) for adults and Pediatric End-Stage Liver Disease (PELD) for children younger than age 12.

 Your doctor will use a specific formula to determine your MELD scores, which can range from 6 to 40.
 The scores estimate the risk of death within 90 days without a transplant.
 A high MELD score indicates the urgent need of a transplant.